-The ideal treatment in this instance is determined to a large part by which treatments the patient has already received.
-If a patient has previously undergone radiation in the form of IMRT or brachytherapy, and the PSA rises after treatments, the standard treatment would be to undergone androgen deprivation therapy (ADT).
+The ideal treatment in this instance is determined in large part by which treatments the patient has already received.
+If a patient has previously undergone radiation in the form of IMRT or brachytherapy, and the PSA rises after treatments, the standard treatment would be to undergo androgen deprivation therapy (ADT).

 Prostate Cancer – Local, Advanced, and Unfavorable

-Patients with prostate cancer who have a PSA > 20 ng/ml, Gleason score >7, or a significant involvement of the prostate on physical examination benefit from more aggressive treatment than a single radiation modality or hormonal therapy alone.
-A combination of treatments can be used along with androgen deprivation therapy (ADT) to afford the best chance of eliminate cancer in the prostate gland and tumor cells which have spread outside the prostate.
+Patients with prostate cancer who have a PSA > 20 ng/ml, Gleason score >7, or a significant involvement of the prostate on physical examination, benefit from more aggressive treatment than a single radiation modality or hormonal therapy alone.
+A combination of treatments can be used along with androgen deprivation therapy (ADT) to afford the best chance of eliminating cancer in the prostate gland and tumor cells that have spread outside the prostate.
 Cyberknife alone is not appropriate as a single treatment modality for locally advanced prostate cancer outside of a clinical trial.

 Watch Videos About CyberKnife and Treating Prostate Cancer

 CyberKnife® Benefits Explained By Surgeons

 Prostate Cancer Treatment: CyberKnife® Patient Education

 Prostate Cancer Charts & Graphs – Insurance, Clinical Outcomes, and Medicare

 For more information on CyberKnife’s ability to treat Brain Tumors, check out our Case Studies.